There are tons of great interview questions to ask based on the skills you’re looking for. These are a few to avoid.

 Whether you’re a first-time manager or a seasoned executive, hiring is tough.
 You'll likely base your decisions on information you glean from interviews.
 But your interviews are only as good as the questions you ask, and the road is lousy with pitfalls.
-There are tons of great questions to ask based on the skills you’re looking for, and many to avoid.
+There are tons of to ask based on the skills you’re looking for, and many to avoid.
 Let's talk about those questions to steer clear of.

 Popularized in the late 90s and early 2000s by tech giants like Google and Microsoft, these questions were once seen as titillating opportunities to evaluate a candidate’s critical thinking and problem-solving skills.
 Over the past 5-10 years, however, the corporations that brought these questions mainstream removed them from their interview agendas.
 In 2013, a Google HR executive told the New York Times that these brainteaser questions “are a complete waste of time” and “don’t predict anything.”
 No surprise here.
 Unless that role involves shrink rays and blenders, this question won’t tell you much about how the candidate will do the job.
 Questions like these don’t measure any real skills or practical experience, leading to unintentional bias when evaluating candidates side-by-side.